 Cut out the top rosette of leaves from leggy stems of Mahonia x media cultivars to encourage branching.

 Put rabbit guards around newly planted trees and shrubs to protect the bark.

 Inspect sick looking box and holly trees for signs of blight.

 Phytophthora root rots can cause die back on mature trees and shrubs.
-Wet winter weather followed by a hot spring and summer can encourage this problem on susceptible woody plants.
+Wet winter weather and poorly drained soils are likely to encourage this problem on susceptible woody plants.